Do you have at least five years' experience in an audit or audit-related role in a national tax administration?

 Looking for an opportunity to travel and share your knowledge?

-Experts participating in a TIWB Programme will often be deployed for one to two week-long missions over a period of one to six months.
+Experts participating in a TIWB Programme will often be deployed for one to two week-long missions over a period of 12 to 24 months.
 The Host Administration may or may not provide remuneration for the Expert, but in all cases daily expenses are covered in the Programme Costs.
 TIWB Experts have experience in areas such as risk review/assessment, case selection, VAT, transfer pricing, thin capitalisation, computer forensic audits, multi-national enterprises/large businesses audits, etc.